SegiH/WatchList/INSTALL.md

 1. After completing this setup up, you should have a file name database.json.
 This is your WatchList database.
 Make sure to back up this file from time to time.

 ## Searching IMDB
 WatchList will allow you to search for a movie or tv show on IMDB.com.
-To do this, you need to create a free RAPIDAPI Key.
-Using RapidAPI allows searching with more specific filters by Actor, Director, Genre and many more filters.
+To do this, you need to create a free account on [The Movie DB](https://www.themoviedb.org).
+Using TMDB allows searching with more specific filters by Actor, Director, Genre and many more filters.

-Note: RapidAPI allows you 1000 free searches per month.
-In order for this API to work, you have to "subscribe" by adding your credit card with RapidAPI.
-It appears to work similarly to Amazon where they won't charge you if you do not go over your allotted API usage.
-If you do not add a credit card, the API will return an "Unsubscribed" error when you try to use it.
-I have never been charged for my usage.
-Once you have used 1000 searches, you will receive an error that you have exceeded your daily usage.

-1. Visit [RapidAPI](https://rapidapi.com) and create a free account.
+1. Visit [TMDB](https://www.themoviedb.org/) and create a free account.
-1. Click on "My APIs" at the top right
+1. Click on your icon avatar then "My API Subscription".
-1. Click on "Add New API" at the top right
-1. Name your API, give it a description and select a category.
-For "Specify Using" make sure UI is selected
-1. Click on "Add API" button to save it
-1. On the next page, enter a short description and click on Save
-1. Click on the down arrow next to your application name and select Security underneath the sub menu
-1. Click on the eye icon to show your API key and copy it to the clipboard.
+1. Click on "Access your API key details here." link.
+1. Copy the API Read Access Token
-1. Edit .env and set RAPIDAPIKEY with this API key.
+1. Edit .env and set TMDBAPIKEY with this API key.

 ## Recommendations
 You can get recommendations from a movie or TV show.
 This requires an api key from themoviedb.com which is completely free and does not require you to add a credit card.